rwth-acis/Virtual-Agents-Framework/Documentation/manual/items.md

 The framework contains an example scene that demonstrates the ability to pick up and drop items.

 The samples contain a `ItemController` that controls the movement of the items in the scene, moving them in squares as long as there are not picked up.
-It also listens to the items <xref:i5.VirtualAgents.Item.dropEvent> and activates the rigidbody physics of the sword item when the event is invoked.
+It also listens to the items <xref:i5.VirtualAgents.Item.dropEvent> and activates the Rigidbody physics of the sword item when the event is invoked.
 The `ItemPickUpSampleController` first adds a movement task and a pickup task for each item in the scene, as defined in the controller object.
 Two swords will be picked up by the right hand, the first one gets attached to the hand socket, while the second one gets attached to the spine socket.
 The third item is a ring that gets picked up and attached to the left hand.